future timeline technology singularity humanity predictions events 2020 2050 2100

 The death of Osama bin Laden

-Following the attacks of September 11th, which he had largely masterminded, Osama bin Laden became the most internationally hunted fugitive in history.
-Aside from a few videos of him living in unidentifiable wilderness locations, he essentially disappeared off the radar.
-After nearly a decade of false leads and high body counts, many began to think the search was hopeless.
+Following the attacks of September 11th – which he had largely masterminded – Osama bin Laden became the most internationally hunted fugitive in history.
+Aside from occasional videos of him living in unidentifiable wilderness locations, he essentially vanished off the radar.
+After a decade of false leads and high body counts, many began to think the search was hopeless.

-Conspiracy theories concerning his death quickly sprung up.
-The American-Pakistani relationship was also stressed, as many Americans doubted Pakistan's supposed ignorance of bin-Laden's location.
+Conspiracy theories regarding the operation quickly sprung up, while the American-Pakistani relationship came under stress, as many Americans doubted Pakistan's supposed ignorance of bin-Laden's location.
 Meanwhile, Osama bin Laden's body was taken by American forces and buried at sea within 24 hours, in accordance with Muslim tradition.

 bin laden timeline of death 2011